apache/buildstream/doc/source/artifacts.rst

      # A url from which to download prebuilt artifacts
      pull-url: https://artifacts.com

-     # A url to upload built artifacts to
+     # A url to upload built artifacts to.
+Note we specify a custom port.
-     push-url: artifacts@artifacts.com:artifacts
+     push-url: ssh://artifacts@artifacts.com:22200/artifacts

-     # If the artifact server uses a custom port for sshd
-     # then you can specify it here
-     push-port: 666

 Authenticating Users